mre/idiomatic-rust/README.md

 [![Check Links](https://github.com/mre/idiomatic-rust/workflows/Check%20Links/badge.svg)](https://github.com/mre/idiomatic-rust/actions/workflows/check_links.yml)

 This repository collects resources for writing clean, idiomatic Rust code.
-You can find a sortable/searchable version of this list [here](https://corrode.dev/idiomatic-rust/).
+[Please bring your own.](https://github.com/mre/idiomatic-rust/blob/master/CONTRIBUTING.md) :blush:

 > *Idiomatic* coding means following the conventions of a given language.
 It is
 > the most concise, convenient, and common way of accomplishing a task in that
 > language, rather than forcing it to work in a way the author is familiar with
 > from a different language. - Adapted from [Tim
 > Mansfield](https://github.com/tim-hr/stuff/wiki/Idiomatic-coding)

-Contributions welcome!
-To add missing resources, [please refer to the contributing documentation](https://github.com/mre/idiomatic-rust/blob/master/CONTRIBUTING.md).

 ## ⚙ Projects